|The BEST pictures from Soviet bases in the GDR

 Other activities on site include go-karting.
-To the east of the base, part of the shelters are occupied by a strange new ‘futuristic town’, similar to what you find in the former Soviet base at Rechlin/Laerz.
+To the east of the base, part of the shelters are occupied by a private collection – Shelter Albrecht – centered on WWII and Cold War relics (covered in this chapter).

 Compared to other Soviet bases in East Germany, Jüterbog doesn’t offer much to the curious urban explorer today.
 Yet due to the vicinity of the flight academy it’s surely worth a visit.
 Furthermore, the countryside around is nice – apart from the unpleasant sight of a real forest of wind turbines! – so you may choose to have a walk around just for pleasure.